bawabanna230/Google-And-Facebook-Authentication/README.md

 Since Facebook authentication is only possible with https therefore instead of running our website through python manage.py runserver command we run our website through the command python manage.py runserver_plus --cert-file /tmp/cert.<br>
 Google authentication will also work with https so don't forget to run https debugger through the command python manage.py runserver_plus --cert-file /tmp/cert<br>
 Use localhost instead of 127.0.0.1 .
+To know the packages needed activate virtual environment and run "pip list --local"